-Except as described below, students are not permitted to possess or use personal electronic devices such as MP3 players, video or audio recorders, DVD players, cameras, games, e-readers, or other electronic devices at school, unless prior permission has been obtained.
+Students are not permitted to possess or use personal electronic devices at school unless prior permission has been obtained.
 Without such permission, teachers will collect the items and turn them in to the principal's office.
 The principal will determine whether to return items to students at the end of the day or to contact parents to pick up the items.